gomorizsolt/react-boilerplate/README.md

 ### Then why did you create it?

-First and foremost, the repo is created for some kind of interests.
-In addition, I wouldn't like to establish a project each time with the same needs.
+First and foremost, the project is created for particular neends.

-Simply put, this skeleton contains nothing special.
-It involves the main basic stuff along with some pre-created examples in order to keep up with React.
+Put simply, this skeleton doesn't contain anything that might be surprising to anyone who familiar with React.
+It involves the most basic features that should be included within almost all the React projects.

 ### The simplicity sounds good.
 What kind of functionalities does it provide?

-Read the related documentation.
+- Webpack and Babel
+- ESlint
+- Testing environment with Jest and Enzyme
+- Pre-commit hooks
+- CSS loader and styled-components
+- Environment variables handling with dotenv-webpack
+- Prettier
+- Register service worker to support PWAs
+- Heroku deployment
+- Examples

 ### License